 At What Age Should I Enrol My Child Into Gymnastics?

-Further to this, developing their bodies impacts their growing minds.
 KinderGym classes not only provide a positive environment for kids to learn how to learn, how to listen and how to work with friends - all valuable school (and life) skills - but active physical engagement also assists later learning.
-“Simple actions such as crawling across a foam mat stimulates cross patterning in the brain and assists in ongoing development” Kaitlen adds “Swinging on a bar activates the vestibular system in the inner ear, helping with balance and special orientation – the benefits really are endless!”
+“Simple actions such as crawling across a foam mat stimulate cross patterning in the brain and assists in ongoing development” Kaitlen adds “Swinging on a bar activates the vestibular system in the inner ear, helping with balance and special orientation – the benefits really are endless!”

 From as early as 6 months old, tailored gymnastic programs gently encourage gross and fine motor skills under the watchful eyes of parents.
 Adults can continue supporting their little ones as they progress through the levels, up to about 5 years old, seeing them develop techniques and meet key milestones along the way.

-Benefits aside, Gymnastics NSW clubs are about giving it a go and having fun, and are perfect for children who want to do gymnastics once a week.
+Benefits aside, Gymnastics NSW clubs are about giving it a go, having fun and are perfect for children who want to do gymnastics once a week.
 KinderGym offers a range of these classes structured with new and exciting activities and guided by an expert Gymnastics Australia coach.
 Singing, stretching and jumping all contribute to developing their skills and coordination - and they may even get to dive into the foam pit!

 All KinderGym coaches are accredited with Gymnastics Australia.
 They have comprehensive training including first aid, working with children check, and are supported by official gymnastics bodies in Australia.

-Ensure your child is attending a class with qualified, accredited and insured coaches, by enrolling in a kids gymnastics program affiliated with Gymnastics NSW.
+Whatever class you choose, ensure your child is attending a class with qualified, accredited and insured coaches, by enrolling in a kids gymnastics program affiliated with Gymnastics NSW!

 More Parenting News